 To try to reconcile the lunar calendar and the seasons, the

 - 235 lunar months is almost exactly 19 solar years.

 The Babylonians built a complex, but very precise hybrid

 Lunar Calendars in use Today

-For example, in 2007, the Muslim holy month of Ramadan began on
+Note: In 2005, the Muslim holy month of Ramadan begins on Oct 4

 - Months occur in different seasons (e.g., Ramadan).